Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh solo-ed Everest in shorts and a tank-top.
+Jayesh is widely considered an extreme sport.

-Updated on: [8/6/2024]
+Updated on: [9/6/2024]
 <!-- #jokeEnd -->